Discussing Challenging Issues

 - Prepare the culture of the classroom or group first: Establish safety before engaging with tough issues by practicing teambuilding activities and teaching strategies.
-Since difficult conversations can engage emotions, build trust and expertise with non-controversial discussions first; teach skills of respectful disagreement; teach young people to support statements with evidence.
+Since difficult conversations can engage emotions, build trust and expertise with non-controversial discussions.
+Deliberately teach skills of respectful disagreement, active listening, and supporting statements with evidence.
 More tips from the Listen First Project.

-- Establish group agreements: Involve the group in developing a list of 5-7 group norms that are clearly displayed (i.e., listen without interrupting, avoid blame, allow everyone the chance to speak, listen and speak respectfully, seek to understand before seeking to be understood, how to ask thoughtful questions); Teach youth constructive sentence starters like "Say more about...," "What makes you say that?" and "Clarify..."
+- Establish group agreements: Involve the group in developing a list of 5-7 group agreements that are clearly displayed (i.e., listen without interrupting, avoid blame, allow everyone the chance to speak, listen and speak respectfully, seek to understand before seeking to be understood, ask thoughtful questions).
+Provide constructive sentence starters like "Say more about...," "What makes you say that?" and "Please clarify...."

-- Provide a common basis for understanding: Assign readings, watch a video, or conduct a research day to help participants become informed about the topic prior to the group discussion; prepare yourself academically and make sure you know your own biases.
+- Provide a common basis for understanding: Assign readings, watch a video, or conduct a research day to help participants become informed about the topic prior to the group discussion.
+Prepare yourself academically and reflect on your own biases.
 This guide to media literacy can raise awareness of being good consumers of information.

-Summarize the discussion and gather feedback: Ask youth to respond to reflection questions (i.e., What important questions remain unanswered for you?); share stories that create hope; discuss positive actions students can take
+Summarize the discussion and gather feedback: Ask youth to respond to reflection questions (i.e., What important questions remain unanswered for you?).
+Share stories that create hope and discuss positive actions students can take.

 The above list is derived from the Guidelines for Discussing Difficult or Controversial Topics curated by the University of Michigan.